tore-espressif/esp-idf/examples/peripherals/usb/host/cdc/cdc_acm_vcp/README.md

 ### Hardware Required

 * ESP board with USB-OTG supported
-* Silicon Labs CP210x or FTDI FT23x USB to UART converter
+* Silicon Labs CP210x, FTDI FT23x or CP34x USB to UART converter

 Connect USB_D+, USB_D-, GND and +5V signals of your ESP chip to matching signals on USB to UART converter.